Modernizing Authentication — What It Takes to Transform Secure Access

 - Authorization, Authentication and Accounting (AAA) of network connections

 - Role-based control for a user, device, or application post-authentication.
-This means that a given user and their device is placed into their corresponding permission bucket such that an employee in finance and an employee in HR have access to different resources in their environment.
+This means that a given user and their device are placed into their corresponding permission buckets such that an employee in finance and an employee in HR have access to different resources in their environment.

 - Confidentiality and containment of intellectual property through policy enforcement

 - Automatically assess a device’s security posture, and allow or block based on if they pass the security check (which can be based on numerous things, such as operating system version, latest patches installed, a certain anti-virus is installed, etc.)

 There are a number of use cases that cover all types of organizations using NAC solutions, according to Vinay Anand, VP of ClearPass Security at Aruba, an HPE company.
 These include the following:

 - Access policy: This is the over-arching use case for NAC, said Anand.
 It allows the administrator to define multiple access policies that govern users and devices connecting to the network based on specific situations such as user profile, device type or user location.